Nachum Heiman: Music career

 Heiman worked as a music teacher and established the Gevatron choir.
 He composed dozens of songs for the poet Natan Yonatan, took young singers and bands under his wing in the 1960s, and wrote music for 122 films and TV shows.
-From the late 1960s to the mid-1980s he lived in Paris and London, where he ran a record company.
-He worked with singers such as Nana Mouskouri, Marie Laforêt, Serge Lama, Rika Zarai, Mike Brant, and Hanny Livne.
+From the late 1960s to the mid-1980s he lived in Paris and London, where he ran a music production and record company, Hi-Man Music.
+He worked with artists such as Nana Mouskouri, Marie Laforêt, Serge Lama, Rika Zarai, Mike Brant, Carlos Miranda, Luis Jardim, Geoff Downes and Hanny Livne.

 In 1999, Heiman declared bankruptcy, but eventually repaid all his debts.
 In 2002, he established the Hebrew Song Heritage Association, a non-profit organization devoted to Israel's musical heritage.
 He devoted his time to restoring early Hebrew recordings, and served as the association's artistic director until his retirement in 2011.
 In 2009 he won the Israel Prize in the field of Hebrew song.

 In his latter years, twice divorced and separated from his third wife, Heiman suffered from ill health and financial hardship.
 A television feature about him prompted Prime Minister Benjamin Netanyahu and then-Culture Minister Limor Livnat to employ him as a consultant for a project to preserve and document Hebrew songs.
 A documentary of his life, made by Anat Goren, was aired in 2015 on Israel's Yes Docu channel.